 The name of the device certificate (FQDN DNS) MUST correspond to the "Subject Alternate Name - SAN" field, the name of institution the device belongs to the characteristic "O" and/or "OU", the country the device is located in to the characteristic "C" and optionally the locality is found to the characteristic "L".
-The "CN" field is optional.
-Device Certificates must include the characteristics "C=GR" in the Distinguished Name.
+The "CN" field is optional but if it is present, it MUST contain at least one FQDN that is one of the values contained in the subjectAltName extension.
+Device Certificates must include the attribute "C=GR" in the Distinguished Name.